zackosowski/CSVault/Articles/Algorithms.md

 ---
 #### Types of Algorithms

-- **Sorting Algorithms**: [[Sorting Algorithms]] arrange a list of items in a specific order, such as alphabetical or numerical order.
+- **Sorting Algorithms**: [[ComputerScience/Articles/Sorting Algorithms]] arrange a list of items in a specific order, such as alphabetical or numerical order.
 Examples include bubble sort, merge sort, and quicksort.

 - **Searching Algorithms**: Searching algorithms look for a particular item in a collection of data.
 Common searching algorithms include linear search and binary search.